DreaminDani/hack-housing-section8connect/README.md

 Our approach for satisfying this challenge was to:

-- Research and understand the current challenges facing voucher holders and prospective landlords
+- Research and understand the current challenges facing voucher holders and prospective landlords*
 - Develop and iterate strategies in correspondence with HUD and SHA resources in order to provide incentive for landlords to reach out to those in need of housing
 - Provide strategies for implementing this new technology - educating voucher holders and landlords of its existence and ability to quickly fill vacancies

+# Our application provides a way for landlords to quickly fill vacancies with Section 8 voucher holders.
+In order for this application to be as valuable as it can be, we must continue to work with the Seattle Housing Association to advertise this site to current voucher holders as well as advocate its ability to fill otherwise unnoccupied (or under-priced) rooms and buildings.

+### *You can see our research results in our [presentation slide deck](slide-deck.pptx)<br />You can also [check out the infographic](research-results.jpg)!

 ## Team Members